SCU-B418/B418_public_test/README.md

 # B418_public_test
 The test for B418 Group, Welcome to join the SCU_B418!
+If you come here, please finish your task in the file whose name is Just Now and good luck!